7AtAri/LFLV/README.md

 * https://www.kaggle.com/datasets/amaralibey/gsv-cities  **not useful**
 * [collections of architectural images](https://guides.lib.umich.edu/c.php?g=282888&p=1885038)  **not useful**

+## Approaches for Solving the Task:

+* what is the task here: feature vector / embedding extraction -> distance matrix -> (hierarchical) clustering / knn -> maybe name new categories -> hierarchical classification on these
+* 2nd option prototype: feature vector on each category of architecture -> feature vectors on images -> distance matrix -> group / cluster on these?

 ## Transfer Learning / Feature Extraction - get embedding from Pre Trained model

 A (state-of-the-art) pretrained neural network will be used